TyrfingMjolnir/grimwire/README.md

 ### Trying it out with chat.grimwire.com

 Open [chat.grimwire.com](http://chat.grimwire.com).
-Notice that G at the top right?
-It should say *offline*.
-Click on that, then enter the address of your relay in the box.
-A popup will ask if you want to grant chat.grimwire.com access.
-Click *Allow*.
+Click the G on the top right, enter the address of your relay, then press enter.
+Grant access.

-Once you're logged in, the chat app will query the relay for any rooms hosted by the other users.
+Now that you're logged in, the chat app will query the relay for any rooms hosted by the other users.
 If nothing shows up, you can start your own with the green *Start a room* button.
-Other users are free to join the room - or you can join your own from another tab - and you'll have a private, encrypted chat.
+Other users are free to join the room and you'll have a private, encrypted chat.

 ### Also, FYI